 (b) Deviations to GSAR provisions.
-This solicitation indicates any authorized deviation to a General Services Administration Acquisition Regulation provision by the addition of "(DEVIATION)" after the date of the provision.
+This solicitation identifies any authorized deviation to a General Services Administration Acquisition Regulation (GSAR) (48 CFR chapter 5) provision by the addition of "(DEVIATION)" after the date of the provision.

 (c) "Substantially the same as" provisions.
 Changes in wording of provisions prescribed for use on a "substantially the same as" basis are not considered deviations.